somerandompiggo/opengl-tutorial/tutorial.md

 Compile the program again and run it.
 Now you should see either a black window or a seizure-inducing mess.
 If it's the latter, first, sorry and also that means your graphics driver doesn't initialize VRAM before giving it to the user.
 You might see fragments of recently running programs in there, even textures from other 3D applications.
 Either way, we should clear the buffer before displaying it.

-Before swapping the buffers we set the color GL should clear with as `glClearColor(1.0, 1.0, 0.0, 1.0);`.
+Before swapping the buffers we set the color GL should clear with as `glClearColor(0.25, 0.25, 0.25, 1.0);`.
 These are RGBA values, but like the normalized device coordinates, these aren't what you're most likely used to.
 Instead of going from 0-255, each channel goes from 0-1, but floating point so we can have a decimal point instead of an 8-bit integer.
 On most displays, this value will be converted to 0-255 anyway.
 We still haven't cleared the window yet though, let's run `glClear(GL_COLOR_BUFFER_BIT);` afterwards.
 You might be wondering what the argument is, that's because glClear can clear framebuffers other than the regular color one.
 We will use the depth buffer later on for 3D rendering.

-When compiling & running the resulting code, you should see a bright yellow window.
+When compiling & running the resulting code, you should see a boring grey window.
 If you don't, here's what the while loop should look like at this point:

 ```c
 while (!glfwWindowShouldClose(window)) {